-It is not easy for a community to operate under an Honor Principle.
-Most colleges and universities decide instead to impose countless written rules and regulations.
-Despite the difficulties, Reed proudly remains committed to the notion that the expectation of honorable conduct is the best way to run its internal affairs.
-Each individual must recognize, accept, and respect the extraordinary responsibility placed on him or her by the Honor Principle in order for the community to function effectively.
+Reed, however, remains committed to the notion that the expectation of honorable conduct is the best way to run its internal affairs.
+Each individual must recognize and accept the extraordinary responsibility placed on them by the Honor Principle in order for the community to function effectively for everyone.